Amazon.com has announced plans to open six new fulfillment centers around the United States.

 “We are excited to continue growing in Colorado with the new Amazon Robotics fulfillment center in Thornton,” emphasized Chauhan.
 “This facility will utilize Amazon Robotics, vision systems, and more than 20 years' worth of software and mechanical innovations.
 We are grateful for the support we have received from state and local leaders who have helped make this project possible.”

-Tagged with Amazon, fulfillment centers, tED
+Tagged with Amazon, tED